OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 #### Problem 2

 Different emails / different strong passwords.
 Store them in one place.
 Never use repeat passwords, especially for accounts with personally identifiable and sensitive information (e.g. Facebook, Gmail, AppleID, Twitter, banks/payments, crypto accounts).
 Use passwords that are randomly generated and 20+ characters long.
 If you see suspicious password activity or failed log-ins on any of your accounts, change all of your passwords, starting with sensitive and authorization accounts, such as your primary email and bank/crypto accounts.
-1Password and LastPass are both good options.
+[Keepass](keepass.info) or BitWarden are good options.

 [Read More](https://blog.keys.casa/7-ways-to-level-up-your-bitcoin-opsec/)